eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 ### Linters, With Type Information

 Traditional lint rules run on a single file at a time and have no knowledge of other files in the project.
-They can't make decisions on files based on contents of other files.
+They can't make decisions on files based on the contents of other files.

 However, if your project is set up using TypeScript, you can opt into "type checked" lint rules: rules that can pull in type information.
 In doing so, type checked lint rules can make decisions based on other files.